Redback spider: History

 Before DNA analysis, the taxonomy of the widow spider genus Latrodectus had been unclear—changes in the number of species reflect the difficulty of using morphology to determine subdivisions within the genus.
 Substantial interest in their systematics was most likely prompted by the medical importance of these venomous spiders.
 Swedish arachnologist Tamerlan Thorell described the redback spider in 1870 from specimens collected in Rockhampton and Bowen in central Queensland.
 He named it Latrodectus hasseltii in honour of colleague A.W.M. van Hasselt.
 In the same paper, he named a female from Cape York with an all-black abdomen L. scelio, now regarded as the same species.
 These specimens are in the Naturhistoriska Riksmuseet in Stockholm.
+Between 1872 and 1972, all subsequent authors spelled the species name as hasselti, and that altered spelling is maintained today.

 German arachnologist Friedrich Dahl revised the genus in 1902 and named L. ancorifer from New Guinea, which was later regarded as a subspecies of the redback.
 Another subspecies, L. h. aruensis, was described by Norwegian entomologist Embrik Strand in 1911.
 Subspecies indica (of L. scelio) had been described by Eugène Simon in 1897, but its origin is unclear.
 Frederick Octavius Pickard-Cambridge questioned Dahl's separating species on what he considered minor anatomical details but Dahl dismissed Pickard-Cambridge as an "ignoramus".
 Pickard-Cambridge was unsure whether L. hasselti warranted species status, though he confirmed scelio and hasselti as a single species, other researchers such as Ludwig Carl Christian Koch noting the differences to be inconsistent.
 The redback was also considered by some to be conspecific with the katipō (L. katipo), which is native to New Zealand, though Koch regarded them as distinct.

 Reviewing the genus Latrodectus in 1959, arachnologist Herbert Walter Levi concluded that the colour variations were largely continuous across the world and were not suitable for distinguishing the individual species.
-Instead, he focussed on differences in the morphology of the female sexual organs, and revised the number of recognised species from 22 to 6.
+Instead, he focused on differences in the morphology of the female sexual organs, and revised the number of recognised species from 22 to 6.
 This included reclassifying the redback and several other species as subspecies of the best-known member of the group, the black widow spider (Latrodectus mactans), found in North America and other regions.
 He did not consider the subspecies L. h. ancorifer, L. h. aruensis and L. h. indicus distinct enough to warrant recognition.
 Subsequently, more reliable genetic studies have split the genus into about 30 species, and the redback has no recognised subspecies in modern classifications.